 Brian’s audio visual shows, The Back O' The North Wind, about Scottish emigration to America, and the sequel, The Baltic Tae Byzantium, exploring the influence of the Scots in Europe, have won wide critical acclaim.
 His long connection with America's Lone Star State led to him being created an honorary Texan by the then Governor George W Bush.
 For six years Brian was Head of Scottish Music at the RSAMD, now the Royal Conservatoire of Scotland.

-Brian is increasingly in demand for his production skills and his album credits include The Paul McKenna Band, Lorne MacDougall, Rua Macmillan, Eric Bogle and John Munro, The John Wright Band, Drones and Bellows, Missouri a cappella quartet The Wee Heavies and Matt Tighe.
+Brian is increasingly in demand for his production skills and his album credits include Davey Arthur, The Paul McKenna Band, Lorne MacDougall, Rua Macmillan, Eric Bogle and John Munro, Matt Tighe and Tad Sargent, The John Wright Band, Drones and Bellows and Missouri a cappella quartet The Wee Heavies.